 - Children travel free with most passes.
 A family of 4 will only pay for 2 adults.

 - No queuing at ticket offices to purchase your ticket – just head to the platform and hop on the train.

 - Airport transfers by rail are included (Heathrow Express, Gatwick Express, and the Stansted Express)

-For the itinerary above I recommend purchasing a Britrail GB M-Pass as this pass enables unlimited travel across the full length of England, Wales, and Scotland.
+For the itinerary above I recommend purchasing a Britrail GB M-Pass or a Global Eurail Pass as these passes enable unlimited travel across the full length of England, Wales, and Scotland.

 Where can I buy train tickets?